Chrome Hill is a true gem of the Peak District with a distinctive dragon-like shape. So much so, that it’s commonly called Dragon’s Back.

 The peak of Chrome Hill Derbyshire is approximately 4 miles south of the spa town of Buxton as the crow flies.
 Additionally, it’s also very easy to get to Chrome Hill on foot from the nearby villages of Earl Sterndale, Hollinsclough and Longnor.

 How High is Chrome Hill?

-The peak of Chrome Hill measures 425 metres above sea level.
+The peak measures 425 metres above sea level.
 Meaning, it towers over its easterly neighbour, Parkhouse Hill (360 metres).